Law & Entrepreneurship

-The Law and Entrepreneurship LLM at Duke Law integrates rigorous coursework, real-world experience, and high-level networking opportunities to position you to advise, create, and lead the innovative ventures that will drive tomorrow's global economy.
+The Law & Entrepreneurship Program at Duke Law integrates rigorous coursework, real-world experience, and high-level networking opportunities to position you to advise, create, and lead the innovative ventures that will drive tomorrow's global economy.

 Solve real problems; do real work.

 The curriculum starts with law, but courses analyze the unique dynamics of entrepreneurial enterprises through an interdisciplinary lens.
-Coursework is augmented by practical experience: to meet course and practicum requirements, you might work in local and regional entrepreneurial ventures, participate in Duke's Startup Challenge, or help solve real-world problems presented by visiting scholars and practitioners.
+Coursework is augmented by practical experience: to meet course and practicum requirements, you might work in local and regional entrepreneurial ventures, complete a practicum with Duke Capital Partners, or help solve real-world problems presented by visiting scholars and practitioners.

 Design your trajectory.

 Our flexible curriculum allows you to tailor your courses to your goals.
 Interested in the green economy?
 Work with a local venture capital firm that invests in sustainable businesses and design a capstone project analyzing environmental innovation policy.
-Committed to social entrepreneurship?
-Take the Law of Social Enterprise and create a community economic development plan with a local nonprofit.
 Duke's university-wide commitment to entrepreneurship means you will benefit from courses and programs all across campus.

 Build the network you need.